 - More Caffeine: If you want more caffeine you can choose a lighter roast, or a longer brewing time.
-The lighter the roast, the more caffeine your coffee will contain.
+The lighter the roast, the more caffeine your coffee will contain, the best example being white coffee (best as in high caffeine not necessarily flavor).
 Measured scoop for scoop, a lighter roast contains more mass and therefore more caffeine.
 The caffeine content also increases the longer your grounds brew in water.

 - Stronger Flavor: If you want a stronger flavor you can adjust your water-to-grounds ratio, choose a darker roast, or try a different brewing method.

 As you can see making coffee taste stronger is pretty easy, just do one (or both) of the following: